u-boot/u-boot/doc/usage/cmd/upl.rst

 -----------

-The *upl* command is used to test U-Boot's support for the Universal Payload Specification (UPL) firmware standard.
+The *upl* command is used to test U-Boot's support for the Universal Payload Specification (UPL) firmware standard (see :doc:`../upl`).
 It allows creation of a fake handoff for use in testing.

 upl write